How to Childproof Your Home: A Checklist for New Parents

 Unintentional injuries at home are a leading cause of death among small children.
 Before Baby goes mobile, it’s important to have a safety plan in place and a checklist on hand so that you don’t overlook any potentially dangers in your home.
-Here, then, is a list of the most important items you should consider when making your safety plan.
+Here, then, is a list of the most important items you should consider when making your safety plan to childproof your home.

 Safety latches prevent little hands from opening doors that can lead to danger.
 It’s important to install safety latches before your child starts walking.
 Place latches on all of the lower drawers and cupboards in your kitchen, especially the one under the sink, where you likely store poisons and other items that could pose a danger to your child.
 Do the same in the bathroom, where you should also install a toilet lock to keep the lid closed.